ns-niam/CiteMind.ai/README.md

 ---

 # 📜 License

 Copyright © 2026 Niam.
 All rights reserved.

 This repository is shared publicly for educational and research purposes only.

-Commercial use, redistribution, sublicensing or deployment of modified versions is prohibited without explicit written permission from the author.
+Commercial use, redistribution, sublicensing, or deployment of modified versions is prohibited without explicit written permission from the author.

-If you are interested in collaboration, research or licensing opportunities, please contact the author.
+If you are interested in collaboration, research, or licensing opportunities, please contact the author.

+---

 # 🙏 Acknowledgments